Home ► RIDE ► FAQs ► Answer

 - Specify the range of Cylinders to dump to the image (Alt+F, and Alt+T, respectively).
 You usually may leave the default values (whole floppy will be dumped).

-- The Filler Byte (Alt+B) determines the value that will be used as the initial content of fresh formatted sectors, and it's not necessary to change it in context with Stream files.
+- The Filler Byte (Alt+B) determines the value that will be used as the initial content of fresh formatted sectors.
+You usually may leave the default.

 - The Do full track analysis checkbox (Alt+A) subjects each track in currently open disk to low-level timing analysis.
 This analysis consists of (1) search for non-formatted areas, (2) search for data in gaps, and (3) search for fuzzy regions in data.
-This checkbox can be unticked in context with Stream files as a target to speed-up the dumping.
+This checkbox can be unticked when creating Stream files to speed-up the dumping.

-- Click on the Dump button.
-If the range of cylinders specified in the dialog doesn't match the official geometry obtained from the boot sector (if any), you are presented a dialog to amend this mismatch.
+- If (and only if) the range of cylinders specified in the Dump to destination dialog doesn't match the official geometry obtained from the boot sector (if any), you are presented a dialog to revise this mismatch.

 - Occasionally during dumping, the Sector read error dialog may pop up, reporting on errors while reading a particular sector.
 For Stream files are to represent an exact magnetic image of a track, you typically may accept all errors (see the Accept button options).